Ben Jobe Award

 The Ben Jobe National Coach of the Year Award is an award given annually to the most outstanding minority men's college basketball head coach in NCAA Division I competition.
 The award was established in 2010 and is named for head coach Ben Jobe, who coached at numerous historically black colleges but whose longest tenure at one school was 12 years, which he completed at Southern University.

-Selection
+Over his career he compiled a 524–334 overall record, including six conference regular season championships, five conference tournament championships, and eight national postseason appearances.

 The award is presented to the coach who has produced the best results from his basketball team under adverse or otherwise difficult conditions.
 The inaugural winner, Ed Cooley of Fairfield, dealt with numerous injuries but still managed to lead the Stags to a near-school record 23 wins in 2009–10.
+There has been only one repeat winner, Donte Jackson of Grambling State, who won in 2018 and again in 2024.